 Conclusion

-The Registered Practical Nurse (RPN) profession is the epitome of stability, growth, and fulfilment across Canada.
+The Registered Practical Nurse (RPN) profession is the epitome of stability, growth, and fulfillment across Canada.
 Every step of the education and licensure process, shapes you into an adept, and caring caregiver.

 Have you heard of registered practical nurses?
 Start your journey.
 Your nursing career dreams are now closer with guidance, dedication, and the support from Sulcus Learning.